c-blake/nio/README.md

   covs.N10,10f  a vector of 10 by 10 covariance matrices
 ```

-I have found this to be surprisingly usable and efficient.
-It can perhaps cure
+I have found this setup to be surprisingly usable and efficient.
+It can perhaps
-you from your addiction of parsing & re-parsing ASCII numbers which is up to
+cure you from your likely addiction of parsing & re-parsing ASCII numbers which
-hundreds of times slower than modern SIMD FP operations.
-(Seriously, those are
+is up to hundreds of times slower than modern SIMD FP operations.
+(Seriously,
-memory bandwidth bound even in L1 cache and L1 can go at 200 GB/s while parsing
+those are memory bandwidth bound even in L1 cache and L1 can go at 200 GB/s
-at even 1 GB/s is a challenge and printing/formatting is even slower.)
+while parsing at even 1 GB/s is a challenge and printing/formatting is even
+slower.)

 More documentation can be had by just running `nio` with no arguments or `nio h`
 for a big help dump.  `nio` is a [cligen](https://github.com/c-blake/cligen)